Number and location of pre-images under harmonic mappings in the plane: Abstract

 \section{Abstract}

 We derive a formula for the number of pre-images under a non-degenerate harmonic mapping $f$, using the argument principle.
 This formula reveals a connection between the pre-images and the caustics.
-Moreover, our results allow to deduce the number of pre-images under $f$ geometrically for every point which is not on the caustics of $f$.
-We approximately locate the pre-images of points near the caustics, and derive new results concerning the number of zeros of harmonic polynomials.
+Our results allow to deduce the number of pre-images under $f$ geometrically for every non-caustic point.
+We approximately locate the pre-images of points near the caustics.
+Moreover, we apply our results to prove that for every $k = n, n+1, \ldots, n^2$ there exists a harmonic polynomial of degree $n$ with $k$ zeros.

 \paragraph*{Keywords:} Harmonic mappings, pre-images, caustics, argument principle, valence, zeros of harmonic polynomials. \paragraph*{AMS Subject Classification (2010):} 30C55; 31A05; 55M25.